 Since the financial statements report information about the NPAIP using accounting methods similar to those used by private sector organizations, these statements offer short and long term financial information about the NPAIP's activity.
+The financial statements show a comparison of two audited years ending June 30, 2014 and June 30, 2013 to facilitate understanding of changes in the financial position over time.

 The Statement of Net Position includes all of the NPAIP's assets and liabilities and information about the nature and amounts of investments in resources (assets) and the obligations to creditors (liabilities).
 It also provides the basis for computing rate of return, evaluation of the capital structure and for assessing the liquidity and financial flexibility of NPAIP.